 All leading providers offer dedicated clients which have built-in support for OpenVPN.
-These clients are extremely easy to setup: users can select the OpenVPN protocol by a single click and even change to other tunneling protocols like PPTP, L2TP, SSTP etc.
+These clients are extremely easy to setup: users can select the OpenVPN protocol by a single click and even change to other tunneling protocols like PPTP, L2TP, SSTP, etc.

 The VPN providers listed above all have their dedicated apps.
 All you need to do is to download and install the VPN client of the provider on your system and device.
 So, if you want to use an OpenVPN service in the easiest way possible.

 You can setup OpenVPN services using third party clients like OpenVPN GUI as well.
-This is an open source software client that can be used to configure your VPN.
+This is an open-source software client that can be used to configure your VPN.
 Almost every major VPN provider offers .ovpn files, which are what you need to have in order to configure that VPN using OpenVPN GUI.

-Once you download and install these files, you can use the VPN through OpenVPN GUI.
+Once you download and install these files, you can use the VPN through the OpenVPN GUI.
 If you have difficulty finding .ovpn files of your preferred VPN service, contact customer support.
 They are, more often than not, happy to provide you with the lives and even assist with the setup process.